-The bill had defined a transit-rich housing project is “a residential development project the parcels of which are all within a 1/2 mile radius of a major transit stop or a 1/4 mile radius of a stop on a high-quality transit.”
-High-quality transit lines include corridors with bus services that have no more than 15-minute intervals during peak commute periods, which equates to large areas of nearly every city.
+The bill had defined a transit-rich housing project as “a residential development project the parcels of which are all within a half-mile radius of a major transit stop or a quarter-mile radius of a stop on a high-quality transit.”
+High-quality transit lines include corridors with bus services that have no more than fifteen-minute intervals during peak commute periods, which equates to large areas of nearly every city.

 This translates to an eight-story-high apartment building within a quarter-mile of a major transit stop or transit corridor, or a building of four-to-five stories within a half-mile of a major transit stop or a transit corridor.

-While the intent may be good, the bill is highly problematic, as it assumes a one-size-fits-all solution and blunt, statewide fix that outstrips local authority and planning, and does not recognize the diversity of development statewide let alone throughout Greater Los Angeles.
+While the intent may have been good, the bill was highly problematic.
+It posed a one-size-fits-all solution and a blunt, statewide fix that would outstrip local authority and planning.
+It also did not recognize the diversity of development statewide, let alone throughout Greater Los Angeles.

 It also would have exempted parts of projects from discretionary review, even those currently afforded protection and design review through local historic districts (Historic Preservation Overlay Zone HPOZ in Los Angeles) and other forms of overlay zoning.
-The vast majority of older neighborhoods will be at serious risk.
+The vast majority of older neighborhoods would have been at serious risk.